Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Step 3: Private driver or pre-planned transport to Oia

-If you want the lowest stress, go with a private transfer in Santorini so you control the clock and stops.
+Now you choose: bus, taxi, or a private transfer.
+For the lowest stress, go with a private transfer in Santorini so you control the clock and the stops.

-Time target: 30 to 45 minutes travel plus parking and walking.
+Time target: 30 to 45 minutes travel, plus parking and walking.

 Step 4: Oia without the chaos

 Oia is beautiful, but timing decides your experience.
+Do this:

 - Walk the main lanes, then turn into side alleys for quieter views.

-- Choose one “must have” photo spot, then move on.
+- Choose one must-have photo spot, then move on.

 - Sit for a quick drink or snack, not a long lunch.